 Retail & Ecommerce

 Every week on eMarketer’s “Behind the Numbers” podcast, we take a few minutes to discuss some of the most intriguing headlines of the past seven days.
-This week, we're chatting about Amazon's controversial HQ2 (er, 3) decision.
-Plus: Juul's move to quit social, and the rise of the nanoinfluencer.
+This week, we're chatting about high-profile hacks, the race for more impenetrable encryption, and media with aroma.

 Gating content and offers can provide marketers with valuable data for lead generation.
 However, asking for too much information can turn users off from a brand.